Azure AD Example using SAML

 Azure (AD) Instructions

 Integrating JSCAPE Web SSO (SAML) with Azure AD requires adding an application in Azure AD from its own app gallery.
-The application that will be added is called Azure AD SAML Toolkit
+The application that will be added is called Azure AD SAML Toolkit, which comes from Microsoft.
+The steps below will show how to add said application and configure it to work when signing into the MFT Web Client.

 -